-When a planner leverages SAP Analytics Cloud Predictive Planning to create predictive forecasts, he can gauge accuracy using the measure called Horizon-Wide Mean Absolute Percentage Error (HW-MAPE) (Note: In wave 2021.19, it is renamed as Expected MAPE) to evaluate the accuracy of the predictive model.
+When a planner leverages SAP Analytics Cloud Predictive Planning to create predictive forecasts, he can gauge accuracy using the measure called Expected Mean Absolute Percentage Error (Expected MAPE) to evaluate the accuracy of the predictive model.
 This measure is not exported with the predictive forecasts into a private version of the planning model.

 The goal of this blog is to explain how a planner compares the actuals with predictive forecasts and measures in the story the accuracy of these predictive forecasts.

 You can refer to the blog Time Series Forecasting in SAP Analytics Cloud Smart Predict in Detail to know how predictive forecasts are computed from historical data.
-HW-MAPE is explained in the blog Understand accuracy measure of time series forecasting models.
+Expected MAPE is explained in the blog Understand accuracy measure of time series forecasting models (note that before wave 2021.19 it was named HW-MAPE).
 In this blog, I will explain how you can generate the Mean Absolute Percentage Error (MAPE) inside a story.
 It is of course possible to use other accuracy measures as well.
 For example, this blog explains how to expose the Mean Absolute Error (MAE).